 The decision to introduce the direction followed a huge amount of work being undertaken aimed at improving the quality of housing in the Central Wards of the town.
 This was undertaken by the Housing Team, Building Control and the council’s Enforcement Teams.

 The Direction relates to development comprising change of use from a use falling within Class C3 (dwellinghouses) to a use falling within Class C4 (houses in multiple occupation).
-The Order removes permitted development rights for this type of development from the date when the Direction comes into force e.g. 14 October 2019, subject to confirmation.
+The Order removes permitted development rights for this type of development from the 14 October 2019.

-This means that a property owner within the defined area who wants to convert their property (Class C3) into a small HMO (Class C4, 3-6 persons) will be required to apply for planning permission once the Article 4 Direction comes in force, whereas at present, they would not need to.
+This means that property owners within the defined area who wants to convert their property (Class C3) into a small HMO (Class C4, 3-6 persons) will be required to apply for planning permission once the Article 4 Direction comes in force, whereas at present, they would not need to.

 The Article 4 Direction applies to land within the areas of Town, Town Fields, Wheatley, Hexthorpe, Balby, Wheatley Hills, Intake and Belle Vue shown edged red on the map.

 - Boundary of Article 4 Direction